Eurasian wren

 The scientific name is taken from the Greek word "troglodytes" (from τρώγλη troglē "hole", and δῠ́ειν dyein, "creep"), meaning "hole-dweller", and refers to its habit of disappearing into cavities or crevices whilst hunting arthropods or to roost.
-The taxonomy of the genus Troglodytes is currently unresolved, as recent molecular studies have suggested that Cistothorus spp. and Thryorchilus spp. are within the clade currently defined by Troglodytes.
+The taxonomy of the genus Troglodytes is currently unresolved, as recent molecular studies have suggested that the genera Cistothorus and Thryorchilus are within the clade currently defined by Troglodytes.

 Taxonomy

 The Eurasian wren was described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Motacilla troglodytes.
 The specific epithet is from the Ancient Greek trōglodutēs meaning "cave-dweller".
 In 1555 the German naturalist Conrad Gessner had used the Latin name Passer troglodyte for the Eurasian wren in his Historiae animalium.
 The species is now placed in the genus Troglodytes that was introduced by the French ornithologist Louis Pierre Vieillot in 1809.

-The Eurasian wren was formerly considered conspecific with two North American species: the winter wren (Troglodytes hiemalis) and the Pacific wren (Troglodytes pacificus).
-Some ornithologists place the Eurasian wren, the winter wren and the Pacific wren in a separate genus Nannus that was introduced by the Swedish naturalist Gustaf Johan Billberg in 1828 with the Eurasian wren as the type species.
+The Eurasian wren was formerly considered conspecific with two North American species, the winter wren (Troglodytes hiemalis) and the Pacific wren (Troglodytes pacificus).
+Some ornithologists place the Eurasian wren, the winter wren and the Pacific wren in a separate genus Nannus that was described by the Swedish naturalist Gustaf Johan Billberg in 1828 with the Eurasian wren as the type species.

 It was estimated that Troglodytes pacificus and Troglodytes troglodytes last shared a common ancestor approximately 4.3 million years ago, long before the glacial cycles of the Pleistocene, thought to have promoted speciation in many avian lineages inhabiting the boreal forest of North America.

-There are 28 recognised subspecies of this taxonomically complex bird.
-The disputed subspecies T. t. orii, the Daito wren, became extinct around 1940 – if it was indeed a valid taxon and not merely based on an anomaly.
-Thus in Scotland, in addition to the typical bird T. t. indigenus, there are three distinct insular subspecies: one, T. t. hirtensis, is confined to the island of St Kilda; another, T. t. zetlandicus, to the Shetland Islands; and the third, T. t. fridariensis, to Fair Isle.
-The St Kilda wren is greyer above, whiter beneath, with more abundant bars on the back; the Shetland wren and Fair Isle wren are darker.
+Subspecies

+Currently, 28 subspecies of this taxonomically complex bird are accepted: